OGdeveloper-AI/MyCaptainAssignment2/README.md

 Input: list1 = [12, -7, 5, 64, -14] Output: 12, 5, 64

 Input: list2 = [12, 14, -95, 3] Output: [12, 14, 3]

+3. Write Python code to create a function called most_frequent that takes a string and prints the letters in decreasing order of frequency.
+Use dictionaries.